The Savoy occupies the oldest known theatre site in Wales.

 By the 1980’s it was operating with only 200 seats and closed as a cinema later reopening as a bingo hall and again closing in 1983

-The Savoy Theatre is now a Grade II Listed building, listed in 1989.
+The Savoy Theatre became a Grade II Listed building in 1989.

 The 1928 building is still entered through an altered late Georgian three storey three-bay building which has a plain rendered façe with a shop front to the left of the cinema entrance.
 It is a fine and complete example of a richly detailed Ciné Variety house with a single balcony, Segmental vaulted ceiling with enriched ribs and grilles.
 Plaster panelled walls with garlanded figure medallions.

 On the seventieth anniversary of the New Picture House, in March 1998, the Monmouth Operatic Society presented a tribute to Gilbert & Sullivan.
 This celebration was notable as it marked the use, once again, of the original raked stage, tabs and back-stage facilities available in this unusually fine provincial theatre

 - Key Events